Does temperature matter in soap making?

 You will often read that you should soap at temperatures at between 80 and 120 fahrenheit.
 You will also read that the butters/oils and lye should be the same temperature or within 10 degrees of each other.
 Not wrong but not the only answer either!

-However you will find some soap makers work with their lye at room temperature (this enables them to masterbatch the lye and saves time), to compensate they will generally have their oils at a higher temperature.
-If you have your oils cool as well you will run the risk of a false trace ie your oils begin to set due to the temperature being lower than their melting point and you could mistake this for trace.
+However you will find some soap makers work with their lye at room temperature (this enables them to masterbatch in advance and saves time), to compensate they will generally have their oils at a slightly higher temperature, especially here in the UK.
+If you have your oils too cool as well you will run the risk of a false trace ie your oils begin to set due to the temperature being lower than their melting point and you could mistake this for trace.

 Other soap makers will use the heat transfer method.
-This involves using the hot, just made, lye solution to melt their butters and oils instead. ( This does not work for all recipes - if you have a high level of hard oils it will not stay hot enough long enough)
+This involves using the hot, just made, lye solution to melt their butters and oils instead.
+I am a convert to this method for my dog soap, it is SO convenient and works well for me.

 And other soap makers again like to soap at higher temperatures all round - ie 120 to 140f for both oils and lye solution.